aridiosilva/landingpage/README.md

 Single Page Web Application (SPA) - landing page of aridiosilva.comn domain

-Application base on Node.JS and Express, also designed using Bootstrap and jQuery
+Application based on Node.JS and Express to be hosted on node.js environment.
+As the Single Page Application was designed using HTML%, CSS and JavaScritp (mainly wiht Bootstrap and jQuery).